Amazon

 Coverage

-Microsoft is introducing a health assistant feature for its Copilot chatbot, following competitors like Amazon and OpenAI who already offer artificial intelligence tools for addressing consumer medical inquiries.
+Microsoft is introducing a health assistant for its Copilot chatbot, joining Amazon and OpenAI in offering AI-driven tools for medical inquiries.

 Major technology firms including Google, Meta, and Amazon are beginning to mandate artificial intelligence proficiency as a job requirement, leading to its integration into employee performance evaluations.